Skip to content Skip to sidebar Skip to footer

 Paradise Beach, Om Beach, Kudle Beach, Murudeshwar Beach.

 Escape the heat and immerse yourself in the vibrant culture of Udaipur.
-Udaipur in Monsoon enjoys less frequent showers in the day and makes it ideal for travelling for exploring the lakes of Udaipur.
+Udaipur in monsoon enjoys less frequent showers in the day and makes it ideal for travelling for exploring the lakes of Udaipur.
 Unlike other parts of the country, the drizzles breathe life into the city and fill in the beautiful lakes of Udaipur.

 Enjoy a boat ride on Lake Pichola with your loved ones which makes it an ideal destination for a romantic trip in July.
 As aptly as it could be named, don’t miss the Monsoon Palace.
 Perched up on a hill, the Monsoon Palace in Udaipur is an ideal place in Udaipur to enjoy the views of the rain-soaked city.